gholzemer/coffee/README.md

 # Coffee

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.
+This project was generated with Angular version 12.2.3.

+This is my personal website/portfolio.
+Hosted with firebase and domain registered at GoDaddy.
+I am try to keep my portfolio as up to date as possible but has not been updated since 9/21.
+I plan to launch a more updated version of the portfolio by the end of 2022.

 ## Development server